abhinav-bohra/GrowFast/README.md

-GrowFast is an integrated management tool and Employee-HR portal which helps top level management of an organization to manage their HR related activities more effectively and efficiently.It is a holistic software to help employees of an organization to carry out their internal and task easily and effectively.
+GrowFast is an integrated management tool and Employee-HR portal which helps top level management of an organization to manage their HR related activities more effectively and efficiently.
+It is a holistic software to help employees of an organization to carry out their internal and task easily and effectively.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Download or clone this repository on your system.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+JDK 13.0.1
+JavaFX 11.0.2

 ```
 Give examples